audachang/afni-linux/3dMEMA with covariates/README.md

 #### Notes
 - Ensure the paths to data directories are correct and adjusted if the script is moved.
-- The covariate file should be formatted correctly with subject IDs and de-meaned covariates.
+- The covariate file should be formatted correctly with subject IDs and covariates.
+- The ID column has to be named "name" for 3dMEMA to work properly